tdavison784/ibmAnsibleModules/tests/roles/test_ibm_manager/README.md

 ------------

 Requirments are shipped with role.
 The /library directory contains the needed modules to run ansible unit test on.
+Tasks are tagged and its recommended to use.
+To start run with  --skip-tags "cleanup" then after first run use tag "Dmgr" to test ibm_manager functionaility.

 Role Variables
 --------------